Foundation for Opioid Response Efforts

 • Wait for the Right RFP - FORE only accepts proposals in response to specific RFPs.
 Do not submit unsolicited proposals.
 Instead, monitor their website and sign up for notifications about new funding opportunities.

-• Emphasize Innovation with Evidence - Your project should either pilot a new approach or scale an evidence-based intervention.
+• Emphasise Innovation with Evidence - Your project should either pilot a new approach or scale an evidence-based intervention.
 FORE wants to fund work that advances the field's knowledge and can be replicated.

-• Center Health Equity - Clearly articulate how your project will reach and serve populations at highest risk with highest barriers to care: communities of color, justice-involved populations, women, rural communities, youth, and tribal communities.
+• Centre Health Equity - Clearly articulate how your project will reach and serve populations at highest risk with highest barriers to care: communities of colour, justice-involved populations, women, rural communities, youth, and tribal communities.

-• Demonstrate Organizational Readiness - Be prepared to provide detailed organizational information, leadership qualifications, and comprehensive budgets.
+• Demonstrate Organisational Readiness - Be prepared to provide detailed organisational information, leadership qualifications, and comprehensive budgets.
 FORE conducts rigorous review including external expert evaluation.

 • Address the Whole Person - Given Dr. Scott's emphasis on comorbidities, successful applications address OUD within the context of mental health, social determinants of health, and other challenges individuals face.